AndrewChai878/groupfairnessproject/README.md

 ## Usage
 1. Run all cells of `main_pipeline.ipynb` from start to finish.
 The notebook will produce the results and visuals shown in the presentation.
 2. Checkout `nn_madb_outputs` folder for indepth analysis and access our stored seeded models.

+## Acknowledgements/Citations
+This work uses recourse metrics and explanation tables as implemented in this  [article](https://link.springer.com/article/10.1007/s10796-026-10714-6).